osherjacobs/LabWork_Findings/bad-successor-lab-writeup-v3.md

 **Pre-patch primitive:** An attacker with `CreateChild` over any OU could create a dMSA, set `msDS-ManagedAccountPrecededByLink` to a DA account, and request a Kerberos ticket inheriting the DA's credentials.

-**Post-patch:** Microsoft patched the `CreateChild` abuse path.
+**Post-patch:** Microsoft patched the `CreateChild` abuse path (KB5058383, build 26100.4061).
 The post-patch primitive (documented by Yuval and expanded by SpecterOps) requires `GenericWrite` on a target object plus `CreateChild` on an OU — a more constrained but still realistic misconfiguration in real environments.

-This lab targets the **pre-patch primitive** on an intentionally unpatched DC.
+This lab targeted the **pre-patch primitive** on what was assumed to be an unpatched DC.
+The DC was in fact patched.
+See update note.

 ---